Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 START GATHERING the tools and supplies FOR MOVE-IN Day

-- Door stops – Not just for move-in day.
+• Wedge doorstop – Not just for move-in day.
 Prop the door open when you’re feeling social to invite your hall mates to stop in.
+This set of 3 will also allow you to loan one to others moving in who didn’t know to bring doorstops!

-- Drawer liners – optional, but nice to have for the dresser and desk drawers.
-These are non-adhesive liners, use scissors to cut to fit.
+• Drawer liners – optional, but nice to have for the dresser and desk drawers.
+These are non-adhesive liners, and you’ll need scissors to cut to fit on move-in day.
+These are more decorative drawer liners if that’s of interest.

-- WD-40 – The door to my son’s room was SO squeaky.
-Had to run out and buy WD-40 even though we had a couple of cans at home.
+• WD-40 – The door to my son’s room was SO squeaky that we had to run out and buy WD-40 even though we had a couple of cans at home.

-- Optionally, a hand-truck or dolly.
+• Optionally, a folding cart or utility cart.
 We did fine without these but had 2 18-year-old boys and their 2 ‘willing to lift heavy things’ dads.

 If permitted:

-- Command hooks, picture strips, whatever is needed to hang decor
+• Command hooks, blue painter’s tape, poster putty, picture strips, whatever is needed to hang decor.

-- Rubbing alcohol and a few cotton pads/balls to clean walls prior to command strips
+• Rubbing alcohol wipes to clean walls prior to command strips or other products.

 Cleaning Supplies For Move In: